MLB Late Tuesday Draftstars DFS Preview and Projections for June 17, 2025

 Conclusion

+In DFS, creating an optimal line-up requires understanding key concepts and metrics.
 When building your MLB Late Tuesday teams, consider starting with a value player like Dylan Cease.
 To secure one of the highest projected scorers, Dylan Cease is a strong option.
 If you're looking for budget-friendly choices to free up salary cap for more studs, check out our cheapie options, including Jarren Duran.

 Ready to go?
 Draftstars' MLB Late Tuesday slate closes at 11:40am AEST on Tuesday.
 ENTER NOW!